 1.b Certificate of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
-(Incorporated by reference to Exhibit a.3 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)
+(Incorporated by reference to Exhibit a.3 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)(2)

-- 2.a Amended and Restated Agreement of Limited Partnership for CapitalSouth Partners Fund II Limited Partnership (Incorporated by reference to Exhibit b.2 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956) - 2.b Amended and Restated Agreement of Limited Partnership for CapitalSouth Partners SBIC Fund III, L.P.
-(Incorporated by reference to Exhibit b.3 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956) - 3.
+- 2.a Form of Amended and Restated Limited Partnership Agreement of CapitalSouth Partners Fund II Limited Partnership (Incorporated by reference to Exhibit b.2 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)\ - 2.b Form of Amended and Restated Agreement of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
+(Incorporated by reference to Exhibit b.3 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)\ - 3.
 Not applicable - 4.
 Form of Custodian Agreement (Incorporated by reference to Exhibit j of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)(1) - 5.
 Form of Indemnification Agreement (Incorporated by reference to Exhibit k.2 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)(1) - 6.
 Not applicable - 7.
-Not applicable - 8.a License from the Small Business Administration allowing CapitalSouth Partners Fund II Limited Partnership to operate as a Small Business Investment Company (Incorporated by reference to Exhibit n.7 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956) - 8.b Letter from the Small Business Administration approving CapitalSouth Partners SBIC Fund III, L.P.'s application to operate as an Small Business Investment Company (Incorporated by reference to Exhibit n.8 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956) - 9.a Form of Purchase and Sale Agreement by and among Capitala Finance Corp., CapitalSouth Partners Fund III, L.P., CapitalSouth Partners SBIC Fund III, L.P. and CapitalSouth Partners SBIC F-III, LLC (Incorporated by reference to Exhibit k.4. of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956) - 9.b Form of Agreement and Plan of Merger by and among Capitala Finance Corp., CS F-II Acquisition Sub, LLC, CapitalSouth Partners Fund II Limited Partnership and CapitalSouth Partners F-II, LLC (Incorporated by reference to Exhibit k.7. of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956) - 10.
-Form of Underwriting Agreement (Incorporated by reference to Exhibit h of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956) - 11.
-Opinion of Sutherland Asbill & Brennan LLP (Incorporated by reference to Exhibit l of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956) - 12.
+Not applicable - 8.a License from the Small Business Administration allowing CapitalSouth Partners Fund II Limited Partnership to operate as a Small Business Investment Company (Incorporated by reference to Exhibit n.7 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)(2) - 8.b Letter from the Small Business Administration approving CapitalSouth Partners SBIC Fund III, L.P.'s application to operate as an Small Business Investment Company (Incorporated by reference to Exhibit n.8 of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)(2) - 9.a Form of Purchase and Sale Agreement by and among Capitala Finance Corp., CapitalSouth Partners Fund III, L.P., CapitalSouth Partners SBIC Fund III, L.P. and CapitalSouth Partners SBIC F-III, LLC (Incorporated by reference to Exhibit k.4. of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)\ - 9.b Form of Agreement and Plan of Merger by and between Capitala Finance Corp., CS F-II Acquisition Sub, LLC, CapitalSouth Partners Fund II Limited Partnership and CapitalSouth Partners F-II, LLC (Incorporated by reference to Exhibit k.7. of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)\ - 10.
+Form of Underwriting Agreement (Incorporated by reference to Exhibit h of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)\ - 11.
+Opinion of Sutherland Asbill & Brennan LLP (Incorporated by reference to Exhibit l of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)\ - 12.
 Not Applicable - 13.
-Code of Ethics of Capitala Finance Corp.
-CapitalSouth Partners Fund II Limited Partnership and CapitalSouth Partners SBIC Fund III, L.P.
-(Incorporated by reference to Exhibit r of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956) - To be filed by amendment. - (1) Previously filed in connection with the Capitala Finance Corp.'s registration statement on Form N-2 (File No. 333-188956) filed on September 9, 2013.
+Code of Ethics of Capitala Finance Corp., CapitalSouth Partners Fund II Limited Partnership and CapitalSouth Partners SBIC Fund III, L.P.
+(Incorporated by reference to Exhibit r of Capitala Finance Corp.'s Registration Statement on Form N-2, File No. 333-188956)(2) - \ To be filed by amendment. - (1) Previously filed in connection with Pre-Effective Amendment No. 1 to the Capitala Finance Corp.'s registration statement on Form N-2 (File No. 333-188956) filed on September 9, 2013. - (2) Previously filed in connection with Pre-Effective Amendment No. 2 to Capitala Finance Corp.'s registration statement on Form N-2 (File No. 333-188956) filed on September 16, 2013.